 And if you like history, you’re in luck too: Norfolk has long been home to famous people, reaching as far back as Queen Boudicca in Roman times, and many have left historic buildings behind them.
 Henry VIII’s second wife, Ann Boleyn, is said to haunt the National Trust’s Blickling Hall near Aylsham; Horatio Nelson – later Lord Admiral – is remembered in the church at his birthplace, Burnham Thorpe; and then there’s the Queen’s country home at Sandringham.
 On top of all of this, there are lovely villages to visit, many with wonderful markets or local food shops.

 Explore the unspoilt beaches, traditional seaside resorts and coastal creeks stretching from the resort town of Hunstanton, in the north, along the coast to Holkham Beach and Wells-next-the-Sea with their vast expanses.
-At Holkham, visit historic Holkham Hall and its Bygones Museum, or just stroll around the estate’s parkland with its lake, nature trail and deer.
+At Holkham, visit historic Holkham Hall & Estate with its regular family activities including parkland history tractor-trailer tours, pond-dipping and Park Runs, and its parkland with a lake, a nature trail and deer.
 Then potter around the old port of Wells-next-the-Sea, now a little inland from its beach, and full of shops, cafés and pubs.

 Continue east, as the coast becomes marshy in places.
 The National Trust-owned shingle spit at Blakeney Point is a National Nature Reserve that you can reach from Blakeney village.
 Boat trips from nearby Morston Quay take you to the seal colonies, or you can follow the North Norfolk Coast Path to Stiffkey Saltmarshes.